Using the JAWS Scripts For Skype for Windows

 JAWS version if a JAWS version list is presented.

-- To verify successful installation, type Ins+Q while
+- To verify successful installation, type Insert+Q while

 skype is in focus.
 Part of the JAWS spoken response should be a revision number.
 If

 you do not hear a revision number, the scripts are not correctly loaded.

 If you are using an old JAWS version, it may be necessary to install or reinstall the Script Load Manager (slman) scripts to manage Electron app script loading for your JAWS version.